Things to do in K’gari (Fraser Island)

-It’s the largest sand island in the world, but what about things to do on Fraser Island Australia?
-We share all the top Fraser Island activities here.
+It’s the largest sand island in the world, but what about things to do on K’gari?
+We share all the top activities here.

 Lake McKenzie Fraser Island

-Fraser Island is famous for being the world’s largest sand island, and one of the only places in the world where you will find rainforest growing in the sand dunes.
+K’gari (formerly known as Fraser Island) is famous for being the world’s largest sand island, and one of the only places in the world where you will find rainforest growing in the sand dunes.

 It features a surprising variety of mangroves, rainforest, sand dunes, wetland forest and is home to a wealth of wildlife.

-If you’ve done any research before you visit Fraser Island, you’ve probably heard that you can do 4WD beach driving here.
-But what about all the other Fraser Island activities?
+If you’ve done any research before you visit K’gari, you’ve probably heard that you can do 4WD beach driving here.
+But what about all the other activities?

-Read on to learn more about things to do in Fraser Island, from swimming in freshwater lakes to exploring shipwrecks, walking through the rainforest and even whale watching.
+Read on to learn more about things to do here, from swimming in freshwater lakes to exploring shipwrecks, walking through the rainforest, and even whale watching.

-We saw most of these Fraser Island attractions as part of our day tour with Fraser Explorer Tours.
-This guided tour is a great way to see all the best spots in a day, without the stress of driving along the notoriously difficult roads, and with a tour guide to educate and entertain you along the way.
+I’ve always seen most of these attractions as part of a day tour with K’gari Explorer Tours.
+This guided tour is a great way to see all the best spots in a day, without the stress of driving along the notoriously difficult roads.
+Plus you get a tour guide to educate and entertain you along the way.

-It is also possible to do a Fraser Island self drive tour, but make sure you have a reliable 4WD car and are comfortable driving on the sand and along difficult roads.
+It is also possible to do a self drive tour, but make sure you have a reliable 4WD car and are comfortable driving on the sand and along difficult roads.

 Swim in Lake McKenzie

-The most famous of all the Fraser Island lakes is Lake McKenzie, famed for its clear turquoise waters and stunning white sand beach.
+The most famous of all the K’gari lakes is Lake McKenzie, famed for its clear turquoise waters and stunning white sand beach.
 It is the perfect spot for a refreshing swim.

 One of the things that makes Lake McKenzie so special is that it is a ‘perched’ lake.
 This means that its water is entirely made up of rainwater.
-There are only around 80 of these perched lakes in the world – and 40 of these are found on Fraser Island.
+There are only around 80 of these perched lakes in the world – and 40 of these are found on K’gari.

 Lake McKenzie Fraser Island